tpeterka/decaf/README.md

           vector<Dataflow*>& dataflows, // all dataflows (for producer or consumer) int this_dataflow = -1);      // index of one dataflow in list of all
 ```
-- Two caveats about the callbacks:

-    - The definitions of the callbacks must be wrapped in the extern "C" calling signature.
+ The definitions of the callbacks must be wrapped in the extern "C" calling signature.
 Inside of the C calling bindings, the functions can be written in C++.
 Because of the C calling conventions, names in the same file must be unique.
+The callbacks must be built into a shared object (dynamically loaded library or plugin).
 ```
 extern "C"
 {